wolfman2000/bananatracker/README.md

 # Instructions for use:
 1. Download EmoTracker at https://emotracker.net/
 2. Download Banana Tracker as a zip file.
-3. Locate your EmoTracker folder on your computer and open it.
+3. Locate your EmoTracker folder in your Documents folder.
 4. Extract the zip file and move the downloaded BananaTracker folder into the /EmoTracker/packs folder.
 5. Open EmoTracker.
 Click the gear, then "Installed Packages."
 Banana Tracker will be located under "Other."